saylesss88/nix-book/src/installation/enc/USB_keyfile.md

   environment.systemPackages = [ pkgs.tpm2-tss ];
 ```

-If you use this, you can't also use the USB Keyfile.
+If you use this, you can't also use the USB Keyfile and you can't use the
+included impermanence guide.

 </details>